okayasl/normy/LINGUISTIC_POLICY.md

 | German, Dutch, Nordic, Icelandic          | No             | Ä, Ĳ, Å, Æ, Ø are **distinct letters** |
 | Turkish, Hungarian, Romanian              | No             | ğ, ş, ț are distinct phonemes |

 > **Spanish ñ/Ñ must never be stripped** — it is a separate letter in the Spanish alphabet, not an accented N.
+> Any character that is phonemically or orthographically meaningful in native text must never appear here.
+Inclusion implies acceptance of semantic loss.
 > By default, `precomposed_to_base` is **disabled**.
 Normy is **non-destructive** out of the box.

 ---